Back to Logging guides

 Prerequisites

 To complete this tutorial, you will need a system with a non-root user that has sudo privileges.
-Optionally, you can install Docker and Docker Compose on your system.
+You must install Docker and Docker Compose on your system.
 If you're unfamiliar with log shippers, you can read this article to learn more about their advantages.

 Once you've met these requirements, create a root project directory to house your application, configurations, and Dockerfiles: